 Musical tastes vary.
 The acceptance of a song, or type of music as either bad, good or great, is to an extent, subjective.
 But it can’t be denied that there is a common consensus on the positive effects good music has on the creative process.

-I’ve put together quite an eclectic playlist with a mix of some of the music that continues to inspire me in this season.
+Thus, I’ve put together an eclectic mix of some of the music and artists that continue to inspire me in this season.

-I’ve also made a short list of artists that you could look to for different kinds of inspiration.
-If you’re in a creative rut, perhaps these artists and music could give you the jolt you need and get your creative juices flowing.
+You can look to this list of artists for different kinds of inspiration and explore more of there music and genres.
+If you’re in a creative rut, perhaps these artists and their music could give you the jolt you need and get your creative juices flowing again.

 Fearlessness – Kanye